-All matters relating to the identification of outputs to ensure the conformity of services, their status and the retention of the documented information necessary to enable their traceability are covered in section 1.3.1.1.
-1.3.1 y 1.3.2.
+The identification of outputs to ensure the conformity of services, their status and the retention of the documented information necessary to allow traceability is covered in the section 1.3.1 and 1.3.2

 6.5.3.
 Ownership of customers or external suppliers.